acekiller/kooaba-api/query_api_v2/README.md

 * `section`
  * Section this entry belongs to.
 * `uri`
  * URI for the resource metadata entry.
 If the entry describes a file upload, it will be a pre-signed URL.
-The default validity of the pre-signed URL is 3600 seconds.
+The default validity of the pre-signed URL is 3600 seconds, but can be changed using the `resource-uploads` field of the request.
 * `content_type`
  * Content type of the uploaded file (if the entry describes a file upload).

+The array is unordered by default, but if the `resource-sorting` request option was specified, the resources are sorted according to the criteria from the option.

 ### Result ID type prefix